OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/installation_wsl/instructions.md

 ## Why this Guide

-One way to circumvent the problems with Windows Shell and other issues of compatibility between Windows and Python is to install on Windows a Virtual Machine (VM) for Linux.
+One way to circumvent the problems with Windows Shell and other issues of compatibility between Windows and certain Python libraries is to install on Windows a Virtual Machine (VM) for Linux.
 Virtual machines are programs that allow you to run a different operating system (OS) than the one you have installed on your computer.